EstebanMarin/blogpost/readme.md

 ## Better shell scripting

-Scala, is now a scripting language we recommend reading [Scala-cli is great for shell script](https://xebia.com/blog/better-shell-scripting-with-scala-cli/)
+Scala is now a scripting language we recommend reading [Scala-cli is great for shell script](https://xebia.com/blog/better-shell-scripting-with-scala-cli/)

 ## Summary